2 – Nautical charts

 • Heights reduced to chart datum: heights of for instance, lighthouses, mountains and cliffs are more often reduced to another datum such as Mean High Water (MHW) or Mean High Water Spring.

-• Tidal information: details of both the vertical (see chapter 7) and the horizontal (see chapter 8) movement of the water is often included in the chart.
+• Tidal information: details of both the vertical (see Chapter 7see Chapter 7) and the horizontal (see Chapter 8see Chapter 8) movement of the water is often included in the chart.

 • Seabed qualities: pebbles, seaweed, rocks, wrecks, pipelines, sand and other seabed characteristics for anchoring.